-Also keep in mind that when you are relying on the discovery rule to file a medical malpractice lawsuit more than three years after the medical error happened, Wisconsin law sets an outside filing deadline of five years after the alleged malpractice, no matter when you learned about your injury.
+When you're relying on the discovery rule to file a medical malpractice lawsuit more than three years after the medical error happened, keep in mind that Wisconsin sets an outside filing deadline of five years after the alleged malpractice, no matter when you learned about your injury.

 Finally, when an injured patient was a young child at the time of the alleged malpractice, Wisconsin Statutes section 893.56 says that a parent or guardian may file the lawsuit within the standard time limit or before the child's tenth birthday (whichever is later).

 If you plan to file a medical malpractice lawsuit (or you've already filed), Wisconsin requires that you participate in mediation with the health care provider(s) you intend to sue, in an attempt to reach a settlement before the legal case goes forward.

 The mediation will take place before a neutral three-person panel of mediators.
-Although it's an informal process (without calling witnesses or producing evidence beyond your medical records), you may have a lawyer represent you.
+Although it's an informal process (without calling witnesses or producing evidence beyond your medical records), you can have a lawyer represent you.

 There is no Wisconsin statute that sets out the requirements for proving your allegations in a medical malpractice case.
 Typically, however, you must:

 The most important (and most contentious) issues in these cases typically revolve around whether the defendant failed to meet the appropriate standard of care.
 In Wisconsin (as in every state) an expert medical witness is typically required to prove these elements.